hl7au/au-fhir-core/input/pagecontent/must-support.md

 A sending system:
 - when making a request to an endpoint **SHALL** conform to the Conformance/CapabilityStatement for that endpoint and conform to all applicable AU Core conformance requirements
-- when responding to a request - TBD
+- when responding to a request:
+   - **SHALL** be capable of populating all data elements as part of the query results as specified by the TBD
+   - **SHALL NOT** include TBD
 - when constructing a resource:
    - **SHALL** ensure the resource conforms to the applicable AU Core profile
    - **SHALL** implement the guidance on extensibility if including “additional” elements according to section on [Extensibility – “additional” elements](guidance.html#extensibility--additional-elements)
    - **SHALL** implement the guidance on missing data if asserting a mandatory element is missing according to the section on [Missing Data](guidance.html#missing-data)
    - **SHALL** populate all elements labelled MustSupport where the sending system has that information unless:
       - there is a clinical reason why supplying the information would be unsafe, misleading, or otherwise clinically inappropriate
-      - the data is suppressed due to a security or privacy reason
+      - the data is suppressed due to a security or privacy reason (see guidance in section [Suppressed Data](guidance.html#suppressed-data))
+   - **SHALL NOT** populate an element that is not mandatory if information on a particular data element is not present and the reason for absence is unknown

 A receiving system:
 - **SHALL** be capable of meaningfully processing all elements labelled MustSupport where the resource has been constructed in accordance with AU Core conformance requirements; depending on local requirements this may mean display, persist, index, or action in an event or request workflow